Although an effective opioid addiction treatment, many people become addicted to methadone and require professional help.

 Treatment Facilities

 Outpatient programs are best suited for people who work during the day and/or have family obligations to meet.
-Participants can attend therapy and medication treatment appointments around their existing work and family schedules.
+Participants attend therapy and medication appointments around their existing work and family schedules.
 People recovering from severe methadone addictions may want to consider receiving outpatient care after completing an inpatient program.

 the Take-Away